 This is Allison Transmission Holdings, Inc.'s initial public offering.
-The selling stockholders are offering 21,739,130 shares of our common stock in this offering.
+The selling stockholders are offering 26,100,000 shares of our common stock in this offering.
 We will not receive any proceeds from the sale of shares held by the selling stockholders.
 The selling stockholders in this offering are affiliates of The Carlyle Group, or Carlyle, and affiliates of Onex Corporation, or Onex.

-We expect the public offering price to be between \$22.00 and \$24.00 per share.
+The public offering price is \$23.00 per share.
 Currently, no public market exists for the shares.
 Our common stock has been authorized for listing on the New York Stock Exchange, or the NYSE, under the symbol "ALSN."